25 January,2021 | Reading Time: 8 minutes

 Although the symptoms of the two diseases may seem similar and overlap, you must understand Dementia and Alzheimer's differences.
 This will be important for the management and treatment of these diseases.

-Alzheimer’s disease and Dementia aren’t the same.
-Many people including professionals sometimes tend to use these terms interchangeably.
+Alzheimer’s disease and dementia aren’t the same.
+Many people tend to use these terms interchangeably.
 In this blog, we will help you understand what is dementia and Alzheimer’s and what is the difference between dementia and Alzheimer’s.

 Dementia constitutes a group of symptoms showing an overall cognitive decline characterized by issues and impairment of memory, language, judgment, behaviour, problem-solving, and other thinking abilities.
 It is of a chronic or progressive nature.

 Dementia is not a single disease.
-It is a comprehensive term that covers a wide range of specific medical conditions like Alzheimer’s disease, Lewy body dementia, etc. The prime characteristic of Dementia diseases is 'brain degeneration' and the disorders under this umbrella of therm 'dementia' are caused by abnormal brain changes.
+It is a comprehensive term that covers a wide range of specific medical conditions like Alzheimer’s disease, Lewy body dementia, etc. The prime characteristic of dementia diseases is 'brain degeneration' and the disorders under this umbrella term 'dementia' are caused by abnormal brain changes.